Shals Mahajan

-Timmi in Tangles
+Writing career

+They have also published a few children's books, Timmi in Tangles (Duckbill 2013, 2017), A Big Day for the Little Wheels (Pratham 2017) and co-authored No Outlaws in the Gender Galaxy.
+They have also been involved with the underground zine Scripts, a journal run by LABIA to give voice to queer Indian women, since 1998.

 Timmi in Tangles is an experimental children's book that won the Kotak Junior Children writing award.
 It depicts the quirky and imaginative life of Timmi and the trials she faces in her everyday life.